Skip to main content

 useQueryBuilderSchema

 Called by the internal component rendered by QueryBuilder.
 Returns everything needed to render a wrapper element (e.g., <div>) and the root RuleGroup element based on the provided props and the result from useQueryBuilderSetup.
-Generates an id for each rule and group in the query hierarchy that doesn't already have one.

 This Hook must be called from a descendant component of QueryBuilderStateProvider.
 See QueryBuilder source code for an example.